j3carter/HW0-Repo-B/README.md

 # HW0-Repo-B
-I am a senior EE major.
+1) I am a senior EE major.
    Joseph Carter

+2) I made a change to my readme file in the local folder using notepad.